Manuel-Kehl/Go-For-It/README.md

     sudo add-apt-repository ppa:mank319/go-for-it && sudo apt-get update sudo apt-get install go-for-it

-Experimental Windows builds are in the works.
+The Windows version is available for download [here](http://manuel-kehl.de/projects/go-for-it/download-windows-version).

 An OSX Version may follow in the future.

 ## Donations